c3se/alvis-intro/README.md

 # Software installation
 * We provide `pip`, `singularity`, `conda`, and `virtualenv` so you can install your own Python packages locally.
 * We build a lot of software and containers for general use
-* To build your own singularity containers, see: <https://github.com/c3se/containers/tree/master/Tutorial#further-remarks>
+* To build and run your own singularity containers, see: <https://github.com/c3se/containers/tree/master/Tutorial#further-remarks>
-   * and, for running your own Singularity containers, see: <https://www.c3se.chalmers.se/documentation/software/#singularity>

 # Datasets